 Among its commercial properties that stand out, VIVO Plaza is a chain of convenience shopping centers which contain prime international franchises such as McDonald’s, Subway, IMAX Cinema, among others.
-Another major development is Ciudad del Este in Costa Rica, a mixed-use community to be developed on a 350,000 m2 property, comprising commercial, office space, residential, hotel and health-service facilities.
+Another major development is Ciudad del Este in Costa Rica, a mixed-use community, developed on a 350,000 m2 property, comprising commercial, office space, and residential facilities.

-Why do we operate in the CAC region?
-In 2017, CAC countries had a cumulative GDP of close to $400 billion and comprised more than 65 million people, making the region the 19th largest economy in the world and the 23rd most populated.
-Over the past 15 years, the economies in CAC recorded an average annual GDP growth of around 4 percent, higher than the growth rates achieved by the Latin American average and most developed economies.
-The three outstanding countries of the region —Costa Rica, the Dominican Republic, and Panama— have grown above the regional average over the last 30 years.
+Why do we operate in the Central American region?
+In 2017, Central American countries had a cumulative GDP of close to $400 billion and comprised more than 65 million people, making the region the 19th largest economy in the world and the 23rd most populated.
+Over the past 15 years, the economies in Central America recorded an average annual GDP growth of around 4 percent, higher than the growth rates achieved by the Latin American average and most developed economies.
+The two outstanding countries of the region —Costa Rica and Panama— have grown above the regional average over the last 30 years.

 Costa Rica is a success story in the region, being the main destination for foreign direct investment in business-support services in Latin America.
 Also, its fast-growing medical-device-manufacturing sector accounted for more than $4 billion in exports in 2018, strongly driven by the country’s long-standing investment in education and technical skills, distinctive investment-promotion capabilities, and attraction of anchor investors.